 Consult polypropylene mesh implant experts

 At Plastic Expert Group, our team of professionals have served, and continue to serve, as expert witnesses in ongoing lawsuits involving the failure of PP mesh implants.
-We have conducted accelerated laboratory testing on several different PP mesh products and have developed laboratory data which predict service lifetime.
+We have conducted accelerated laboratory testing on several different PP mesh products and have developed laboratory data that predict service lifetime.
 The data clearly predicts these products will not survive more than a few years, at best, in the body.

 We also work with forensic pathologists to examine mesh samples removed from the body.
-Optical microscope, Transmission Electron Microscope, and Scanning Electron Microscope imaging of the fibers vividly reveal that the surface layer of the fibers has degraded, become brittle, and severely cracked.
+Optical microscope, Transmission Electron Microscope, and Scanning Electron Microscope imaging of the fibers vividly reveals that the surface layer of the fibers has degraded, become brittle, and severely cracked.

 If your company needs assistance in making reliable and safe medical devices, we can help advise you on the best material to use.
-Our team of expert plastics scientists and engineers have decades of experience.
+Our team of expert plastics scientists and engineers has decades of experience.

-We specialize in material selection and testing, plastic part design, service life prediction, forensic failure analysis, chemical resistance testing, due diligence studies on new plastic technologies, troubleshooting/problem solving in plastic manufacturing, and consulting on new opportunities and uses for existing products.
+We specialize in material selection and testing, plastic part design, service life prediction, forensic failure analysis, chemical resistance testing, due diligence studies on new plastic technologies, troubleshooting/problem-solving in plastic manufacturing, and consulting on new opportunities and uses for existing products.